hardin47/website/Math154/Notes/07-ethics.md

 ## Graphics

 There are so many ways to lie with graphics.
-You may already be familiar with the book *How to Lie with Statistics}.
+You may already be familiar with the book *How to Lie with Statistics*.
 Many of the ideas are replicated here: http://www.rci.rutgers.edu/~roos/Courses/grstat502/wainer.pdf  [just the plots are provided here: http://www.stat.berkeley.edu/~nolan/stat133/Fall05/lectures/DirtyDozen.pdf]

 For a recent and relevant example, consider the following image.
 What do you think is wrong?
 (Hint: examine the y-axis carefully)